What is IAC Vascular Testing Accreditation?

 Accredited facilities can use their accreditation as a recruiting tool to attract the best and brightest physicians, sonographers and technologists.
 Talented professionals look for high-quality programs, and accreditation assures potential employees that a facility is dedicated to achieving the highest standards for patient care.

 IAC accreditation is intersocietal.

 The intersocietal, multi-specialty approach is the foundation of the accrediting divisions under the IAC umbrella.
 IAC Vascular Testing is a nonprofit organization established with the support of the sponsoring organizations.
 Representatives from these sponsoring organizations, including physicians, sonographers and technologists, serve on the IAC Vascular Testing Board of Directors.
 All areas of vascular testing were represented on the Board during the creation of the Standards for accreditation, and all areas continue to steer the accreditation process.

 IAC accreditation is proven successful.

 Offering accreditation for more than 20 years, the IAC Vascular Testing (formerly ICAVL) pioneered the intersocietal approach to imaging accreditation in 1990, as the first of the Intersocietal Accreditation Commission (IAC) divisions to be developed.
 Today, reimbursement in more than 30 states hinges on either facility accreditation or technologist certification.
 The number of IAC Vascular Testing accredited facilities in the U.S., Canada and Puerto Rico continues to grow, with more than 2,600 sites currently holding the accreditation.
-The IAC offers multi-modality accreditation through its programs dedicated to Vascular Testing, Echocardiography, Nuclear/PET, MRI, CT / Dental CT, Carotid Stenting, Vein Center and Cardiac Electrophysiology.
+The IAC offers multi-modality accreditation through its programs dedicated to Vascular Testing, Echocardiography, Nuclear/PET, MRI, CT / Dental CT, Carotid Stenting, Vein Center, Cardiac Electrophysiology and Cardiovascular Catheterization.